questdb/c-questdb-client/README.md

 This library makes it easy to insert data into [QuestDB](https://questdb.io/).

-This client library implements the [InfluxDB Line Protocol]( https://questdb.io/docs/reference/api/ilp/overview/) (ILP) over TCP or HTTP.
+This client library implements the [InfluxDB Line Protocol]( https://questdb.io/docs/reference/api/ilp/overview/) (ILP) over HTTP and TCP.

 * Implementation is in Rust, with no additional [run-time or link-time dependencies](doc/BUILD.md#pre-requisites-and-dependencies)